Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Derrick White included, square off versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+The Boston Celtics, Derrick White included, face the Philadelphia 76ers at 8:00 PM ET on Wednesday in the 2023 NBA Playoffs.

-With prop bets in place for White, let's look at some stats and trends to assist you in making good picks.
+Let's look at White's prop bets, and some stats and trends to help you find good wagers.

 Derrick White Prop Bets vs. the 76ers